 Not elevating the point cloud features to a higherdimensional space before applying the max-pool operation also hurts performance but not as severely.
 In our experiments, we elevate the features to 64 dimensions by using a series of fully connected layers.

-Finally, naively performing a splat operation performs worst with a mere 37.8 IoU.
+Finally, naive application of the splat operation performs worst with a mere 37.8 mIoU.